Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Symbolic Constants} In \ale symbolic constants \ttN are permitted to occur in some places where only integer constants are allowed in the corresponding \casp constructions.
 In particular, the bit sizes associated with types (and the lengths of memory regions, which are functionally similar) may be given as symbolic values \ttx instead of integer constants.
 These must be bound to integer constants either directly in the \ale spec, in the \casp \lowering, or by the \casp machine description.
 This allows the concrete sizes of bitvectors to vary depending on the machine architecture.

 \mypara{Types} As in \casp, \ale types are divided syntactically into base types and others, shown in \autoref{fig:tr_ale_types1}.
 The chief difference from \casp is that bit widths (and the lengths of memory regions) can be symbolic constants.
 However, an additional difference is that pointers (\ttwptr) are distinguished from plain bitvectors (\ttwvec).
-This is reasonably possible in \ale, because it need not reason about the progression of values through machine registers, only before and after states.
+This is reasonably possible in \ale, because it need not reason about the progression of values through machine registers, only pre- and post-block machine states.
 Strings and unit are also absent, as they are not needed for specifications.

 \mypara{Values and Expressions} The values in \ale correspond directly to the values in \casp as do operators and most expressions, shown in \autoref{fig:tr_ale_types1}.
 Note that the width argument of fetch can be a symbolic size.